 If you have a school graduate in your house and are planning to host a fun party to celebrate the past year, here are a few ideas that will help make planning easy for graduation day.
 There are ideas for invitations, fun food, silly games, and a craft for the grads to go home with.

-Two Ways to Celebrate Graduation Day
+Celebrate Graduation Day

 Once you have printed out your invitations with the time, date and place of the party, roll each one up and tie around a red ribbon, making it resemble a diploma.
 You can add a fun apple print tag to the invitation to give it some flare.
 Hand them out to each child in the graduating class coming to the party.